Veracruz: Gastronomy

-The gastronomy of the state is unique in Mexico and mixed Spanish, indigenous, and other influences.
+The gastronomy of the state is unique in Mexico and mixed Spanish, indigenous, and Caribbean influences.
 From the pre-Hispanic period, the cuisine of the state was unique.
 The staple triumvirate of corn, beans, and squash was supplemented by tropical fruits, vanilla beans, and an herb called acuyo or hoja santa.
 Another important native contribution is seafood, which is featured in many dishes such as, arroz a la tumbada and caldo de mariscos (seafood soup).

-After the conquest and during the colonial period, many other spices and ingredients were brought and have had a greater influence in the cooking here than in other parts of the country.
-From Europe, the Spanish brought saffron, parsley, thyme, marjoram, bay laurel, and cilantro as well Asian spices such as cloves, cinnamon, and black pepper.
-The Spaniards also brought wheat, rice, almonds, olives and olive oil, garlic, and capers.
-The latter three are essential ingredients in what is perhaps the most famous specialty of the region, huachinango a la veracruzana, red snapper in a spicy tomato sauce.
+During the colonial period, a variety of spices and ingredients were introduced to Veracruz, significantly impacting the local cuisine.
+In terms of spices, the Spanish introduced bay laurel, cilantro, parsley, parsley, and thyme from Europe and cloves, cinnamon, and black pepper from Asia.
+They also brought almonds, capers, garlic, olives, olive oil, rice, and wheat.
+Capers, garlic, and olive oil are essential ingredients in what is perhaps the most famous specialty of the region, huachinango a la veracruzana, red snapper in a spicy tomato sauce.
 Caribbean imports such as sugar cane and pineapple were adapted as well as the peanut, brought from Africa by the Portuguese (although the peanut is originally from South America).